papostolopoulos/js_python_practice/lectures.md

 ###Tuesday, April 17, 2018

-What is a call-back?
+* What is a call-back?
 A function that can be called/invoked inside another function.

+###Tuesday, April 10, 2018
+* Closures: inner function that has access to the variables of the outer function, even after the outer function is returned.
+* Closures store references to the outer function’s variables.
+They do not store the variables.

 ###Tuesday March 20th